Tuesday, July 4, 1944

 The days that marked the Battle of Normandy

-On the British front to the east and north of Caen, General Montgomery’s strategy began finally to pay: while the English clashed north of the city to the strongly entrenched German defenders, Canadians were sent to bypass Caen by the east and to seize the airport located near the locality of Carpiquet.
+On the British front to the east and north of Caen, General Montgomery’s strategy began finally to pay: while the English clashed north of the city to the strongly entrenched German defenders, Canadians were sent to bypass Caen by the west and to seize the airport located near the locality of Carpiquet.
 This offensive is part of operation Windsor, set up for General Dempsey, which begins on July 4, 1944.

-Carpiquet, located 1 kilometer east of Caen, is attacked by the 8th Brigade of the 3rd Canadian Infantry Division, the Royal Winnipeg Rifles Regiment, the North Shore Regiment, the Queen’s Own Rifles Regiment and the Chaudière Regiment, which clash with the German defenders of the 12th SS Panzer division, largely bombed by Allied gunners and British Typhoon aircraft.
+Carpiquet, located 1 kilometer west of Caen, is attacked by the 8th Brigade of the 3rd Canadian Infantry Division, the Royal Winnipeg Rifles Regiment, the North Shore Regiment, the Queen’s Own Rifles Regiment and the Chaudière Regiment, which clash with the German defenders of the 12th SS Panzer division, largely bombed by Allied gunners and British Typhoon aircraft.

 At the end of the day, the Anglo-Canadians became masters of Carpiquet as well as of the northern part of the airport and repelled several German counter-attacks.